‘Fairy Tail: Dragon Cry’ Movie Premier Surprise And Bonus Content For Advanced Booking Of Japanese Anime Movie

 — 真島ヒロ (@hiro_mashima) April 16, 2017

 Fairy Tail: Dragon Cry is expected to make a worldwide release on June 6.
 However, the movie based on mangaka Hiro Mashima’s manga Fairy Tail will premiere on May 6 at Tokyo’s TOHO Cinemas Shinjuku.
-While the makers of Fairy Tail movie have been steadily releasing new information, the official website of the movie, revealed a few more details on Wednesday.
+While the makers of Fairy Tail movie have been steadily releasing new information, the official website of the movie revealed a few more details on Wednesday.
 The website revealed a set of exciting visuals as well as a set of character bromides that will be offered to people who have bought advanced tickets.
 Additionally, the opening day screening will have Natsu voice actor Tetsuya Kakihara and Lucy’s Aya Hirano.
-The multitalented vocal artists will attend the opening day and perform at an exclusive greeting event for the fans arriving to watch the movie.
+The multi-talented vocal artists will attend the opening day and perform at an exclusive greeting event for the fans arriving to watch the movie.

 ????The Hiro Mashima (original manga creator of #FairyTail) 20th Anniversary Exhibition in Tokyo was incredible!???? pic.twitter.com/g1cPsTBNVL